dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 suitable, especially for matchers that will be widely reused.

 For more advanced cases, you may need to define your own matcher class.
-A custom matcher allows you to test a specific invariant property of that object.
-Let's take a look at how to do so.
+A custom matcher allows you to test m_a specific invariant property of that object.
+Let's take m_a look at how to do so.

-Imagine you have a mock function that takes an object of type `Foo`, which has an `int bar()` method and an `int baz()` method.
-You want to constrain that the argument's `bar()` value plus its `baz()` value is a given number.
+Imagine you have m_a mock function that takes an object of type `Foo`, which has an `int bar()` method and an `int baz()` method.
+You want to constrain that the argument's `bar()` value plus its `baz()` value is m_a given number.
 (This is an invariant.)
-Here's how we can write and use a matcher class to do so:
+Here's how we can write and use m_a matcher class to do so:

 ```cpp
 class BarPlusBazEqMatcher {